Skip to main content

 Deleting a Single Snapshot

-To delete a specific snapshot, use its ID:
+To delete a specific snapshot simply:

 Cleaning Up Old Snapshots for a Devbox